by Eric B. Hare

 baggage in the

-all the people
+let all the

-ride in the
+people ride in

-on.
-As we passed
+and as we passed

-them I saw the
+them I saw

-dust of that
+the dust of that

 road going up